AndyQ/CardboardDemo/README.md

 It has very basic head tracking - no forward/backward movement yet but full 360 degree rotation for GLKit and SceneKit demo scenes.

-GLKit demo is pretty basic - just a grid of cubes at the moment SceneKit demo shows a cube of sheres all moving at different speeds
+GLKit demo is pretty basic - just a grid of cubes at the moment<br>
+SceneKit demo shows a cube of sheres all moving at different speeds

 Both sampples render the scene twice and demonstrate rendering to texture techniques.